-Mindfulness Teacher, Course Director of The Mindfulness Centre for Professional Training, Director of Mindfulness
+Mindfulness Teacher, Course Co-ordinator of The Mindfulness Centre for Professional Training, Director of Mindfulness

 Teachers Association of Ireland.

-Erica trained with the founders of The Mindfulness Centre for Professional Training in 2015 and is now a Course Director with the centre.
+Erica trained with the founders of The Mindfulness Centre for Professional Training in 2015 and is now a Course coordinator with the centre.
 She trained to teach Mindfulness-based Stress Reduction (MBSR) and Mindfulness-based Cognitive Therapy (MBCT).
 She trained also in Mindful Communication with Greenzone Institute in 2018 to lead groups.
 She is a supervisor and trained in MBI TAC.
 She is currently studying a MSc in Psychotherapy.